catalingavan/KissLog.Sdk/README.md

 - Object oriented implementation

-- Centralized logging using [kisslog.net](https://kisslog.net) or KissLog on-premises integration
+- Centralized logging using [kisslog.net](https://kisslog.net) or KissLog on-premises local server

 Check the [documentation](https://docs.kisslog.net) for a complete list of features.